Feb 7, 2019

 It sure is a tough nut to crack!
 I know I tend to put on a "borrower's hat" more often and raise questions about fees/expenses etc all the time.
 The details you provide help me understand overall picture.
 Thank you for that.

-Fitri Fauziyah, Dauda Moro, Arnold Adero, Gideon Kiprotich, Joost and Maggie and Morwenna like this.
+Fitri Fauziyah, Dauda Moro, Arnold Adero, Gideon Kiprotich, Joost, Maggie and Morwenna and Evelyne Kabundi like this.

 Maggie and Morwenna